xieguigang/sciBASIC/docs/guides/parameter_expression/README.md

 ```
 ![](./images/4.png)

 Probably you have notice that we are getting the parameter from a member field, as the linq expression is comes from an anonymous function of an anonymous type.
+From the debug view of the code we can know that, actually when we create a lambda, we also creates an anonymous type and using the anonymous function in this dynamics created anonymous type.
 Here is the entire function code that you can using the Linq Expression for gets the parameters' value.

 ```vbnet
 <Extension>